-Please do not submit an application unless you meet all eligibility criteria: your home is located within the program's boundaries, http://www.wildfirepartners.org/wp-content/uploads/2016/09/firezone-1.pdf, you own the home in question, you are willing to actively participate in the program and pay the required fee for your home assessment, and you are willing to sign the liability waiver.
+Please do not submit an application unless you meet all eligibility criteria.
+You must live in the wildfire zones of Boulder County, you must own the home in question, and you are willing to sign the liability waiver.
+City of Boulder residents are not eligible.

 Q: What am I committing to by checking "yes" to implementing mitigation measures for as long as I am in my home?

-This means you understand that mitigation is not a one-time event and you must perform regular upkeep in order for these mitigation measures to continue to reduce your risk.
+Mitigation is not a one-time event -- you must perform regular maintenance in order for for mitigation to remain effective and reduce your risk.

 Q: If I encourage my neighbors to apply, do I receive any financial benefits from the program?